BINF-3101/lab9_comparative_genomics/README.md

 # LQ 9

-Based on the **species tree** What are the names of the species that form a clade with your species?
+Based on the **species tree**, what are the names of the species that form the smallest clade possible with your species?
 If this clade includes _all the other species_ you can specify that.

 &ensp;